Naima Akef: Background

+Career

 Dancing

 The circus disbanded when Akef was 14, but this was only the beginning of her career.
 Her grandfather had many connections in the performance world of Cairo and he introduced her to his friends.
 When Akef's parents divorced, she formed an acrobatic and clown act that performed in many clubs throughout Cairo.
 She then got the chance to work in Badia Masabni's famous nightclub, where she became a star and was one of the very few who danced and sang.
 Her time with Badeia, however, was short-lived, as Badia favored her, which made the other performers jealous.
 One day they ganged up on her and attempted to beat her up, but she proved to be stronger and more agile and won the fight.
 This caused her to be fired, so she started performing elsewhere.

 A star

 The Kit Kat club was another famous venue in Cairo, and this is where Akef was introduced to film director Abbas Kemal.
 His brother Hussein Fawzy, also a film director, was very interested in having Akef star in one of his musical films.
 The first of such films was “Al-Eïch wal malh” (bread and salt).
 Her costar was singer Saad Abdel Wahab, the nephew of the legendary singer and composer Mohammed Abdel Wahab.
-The film premiered on the 17th of January 1949, and was an instant success, bringing recognition also to Nahhas Film studios.
+The film premiered on 17 January 1949, and was an instant success, bringing recognition also to Nahhas Film studios.